 That said, there’s value in both types of analysis, so it might be worthwhile to conduct both, should you have the means to do so.

 Rodeo Drive is an all-in-one project management tool that makes project management easy by helping you keep a handle on your project finances to ensure project profitability.

 The tool’s robust set of features — including budgeting, task planning, invoicing, and reporting — equips you with the resources you need to see your projects through to successful completion.
 Not to mention, all of Rodeo Drive’s features are available in-app, meaning you won’t need to purchase any costly third-party software integrations.

 Here’s a look at the features that will prove most useful when it comes time to calculate project profitability:

 Easily build detailed phase-based budgets

 We know that all profitable projects begin with a thorough budget.
-Thinking through what your costs will be enables you to properly price your projects – making it more likely that they’re profitable.
+Thinking through your costs will enable you to properly price your projects – making it more likely that they’re profitable.

 A quality budget also makes the monitoring process significantly easier, especially when your budget is phase-based.
 When you clearly budget your costs, it becomes easier to identify when you’ve overspent and in what area the overspending occurred.